Try a little TENDENCE!

 The last time I visited Messe Frankfurt was in 2007, for Collectione, the home goods fair for high-volume buyers, where everything was exhibited in one hall and could be walked over the course of about a day and a half.

 At that time, there was talk of an upcoming reorganization of Messe Frankfurt's trade fair calendar that would combine Collectione with Tendence, The Design Annual, and Taste It! (gourmet foods).
 This reorganization debuted in July of 2008 as "Frankfurt 4 All Seasons," and covered all market segments, all sales and distribution formats, and featured an array of designer and mainstream products for all four seasons.
 In 2009, Tendence was produced as three trade fairs in one: Living (home), Giving (gifts/gourmet) and Collectione/Passage.

 This year, the event was branded as Tendence: Living and Giving, a presentation of home furnishings, garden décor, textiles, lamps/lighting, kitchen wares, wall décor, decorative accessories and seasonal decorations for small independents and high-volume retailers.
-The "Giving" half of the show presented exhibition halls of gifts, gourmet, stationery, handcrafts, collectibles and figurines, candles, toys, personal accessories and jewelry.
+The "Giving" half of the show presented exhibition halls of gifts, gourmet, stationery,

 Summer Festival, opening night.

 Click on above photo to link to KAHLA Kreativ photo album.

 With Detlef Braun, Geschaftsfuhrer (CEO), Messe Frankfurt, at Margarete.